Aleqxi/java-ec2/documentation/week_report_4.md

 # Week report 4

-I programmed the trainer program and started to collect data for frequency analyses.
+I implemented my own the ArrayDeque features I need and started to use them instead of Java default implementations.

-I also continued with the main program.
-It now accepts longer texts and handles them word by word.
+I also calculated weights for optimal string alignment algorithm and started to use them.

 ## Algorithms and data structures